stacks-network/docs/_core/smart/tutorial.md

 On the first line, a new public function `say-hi` is declared.
 The reason public functions exist is to enable re-using code that is already available in other smart contracts, and to enable developers to break complex smart contracts into smaller, simpler smart contracts (an exercise in [separating concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)).

-> To create private functions, you would use the `define-private` keyword.
-Private functions can only be executed by the current smart contract - not from other smart contracts published to the same network.
-Only public functions can be called from other contracts.
+{% include note.html content="To create private functions, you would use the <code>define-private</code> keyword.
+Private functions can only be executed by the current smart contract.
+Only public functions can be called from other contracts." %}

 The function doesn't take any parameters and simply returns "hello world" using the [`ok`](https://docs.blockstack.org/core/smart/clarityref#ok) response constructor.